 - Rocky Mountain Spotted Fever

 The first method of defense in preventing rodent health hazards is to secure your property from potential infestations.
-Three available avenues are to: seal off outside entryways that rodents may find inviting; place traps in rodent desirable areas; and use masks and gloves when cleaning up rodent droppings, urine or bodies.
+Some easy strategies include sealing off outside entryways that rodents may find inviting, placing traps in rodent desirable areas, and using masks and gloves when cleaning up rodent droppings, urine, or bodies.
 Thoroughly wash your hands and clothes after contact with rodents or their remains.